Transition from contact to hydrodynamic lubrication over rough surfaces: Limiting cases

 \subsubsection{General model of the hydrodynamic friction}

-In summary, the hydrodynamic friction follows two distinguish asymptotic expressions with the dimensionless speed for $\lambda \to (0, \infty)$, each of them with a non-trivial scaling exponent.
+In summary, the hydrodynamic friction follows two distinct asymptotic expressions with the dimensionless speed for $\lambda \to (0, \infty)$, each of them with a non-trivial scaling exponent.
 We wish to have a general prediction for $\mu_{f,\rm th}$ over the entire range of $\lambda$.
-We propose here an empirical function that corresponds to the geometric mean of the two asymptotic expressions as
+We propose here an empirical function that interpolates the two asymptotic expressions as

-The interpolation function \eqref{eq:interpolated_hydrodynamic_friction} is plotted with a solid black line and provide an excellent description of the hydrodynamic friction, including in the transition region.
+The interpolation function \eqref{eq:interpolated_hydrodynamic_friction} is plotted with a solid black line and provides an excellent description of the hydrodynamic friction, including in the transition region.